aetperf/aetperf.github.io/_posts/2021-09-10-Spatial-Join-with-GeoPandas-and-GEOS.md

 tags: Python GeoPandas GEOS GeoSpatial GeoDataScience
 ---

-The point of this post is perform an "efficient" spatial join in Python.
-What is a spatial join? here is the definition from [wiki.gis.com](http://wiki.gis.com/wiki/index.php/Spatial_Join):
+The purpose of this post is to perform an "efficient" spatial join in Python.
+What is a spatial join?
+Here is the definition from [wiki.gis.com](http://wiki.gis.com/wiki/index.php/Spatial_Join):

 > A Spatial join is a GIS operation that affixes data from one feature layer’s attribute table to another from a spatial perspective.